How Puff Pastry Is Made

 Prevent sticking: Use a silicone baking mat or parchment paper to prevent the pastry from sticking to the baking pan.

-Freeze uncooked pastries: If you want to make ahead, you can freeze uncooked pastries for up to two weeks, and transfer them directly from the freezer to the oven.
+Freeze uncooked pastries: You can freeze uncooked pastries for up to two weeks, and transfer them directly from the freezer to the oven.